-11. Financial risks and concentration of risk:
+12. Financial risks and concentration of risk:

-The Company's financial instruments consist of cash, sales tax receivable, accounts receivable, accounts payable and accrued liabilities, sales tax payable, and silviculture obligation.
+The Corporation's financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, and silviculture obligation.

 (a) Credit risk:

 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss.
 The Corporation deals with creditworthy counterparties to mitigate the risk of financial loss from defaults.